Pricing by popular demand

-These collaborations can raise concern regarding access to private health data, but there is no doubt that such a massive project could not be possible without private funding.
+These collaborations have raised concern regarding access to private health data, but there is no doubt that such a massive project could not be possible without private funding.
 Genomics England’s community management is impressive, with frequent updates and campaigns to raise public awareness.
-According to a monthly updated counter, almost 20,000 genomes have been sequenced so far!
+According to a monthly updated counter, almost 85,000 genomes have been sequenced so far!

-On a similar framework, Australia is currently working on the €290M (AU$400M), 4-year 100,000 Genomes Project (100KGP), sequencing patients with rare diseases and cancer to create a massive database for R&D.
+On a similar framework, Australia is currently working on the €290M (AU$400M), 4-year 100,000 Genomes Project, sequencing patients with rare diseases and cancer to create a massive database for R&D.

 As in the UK, some of the anonymized data will be probably made available to researchers and industries in order to stimulate the project, which started in 2016 with €52M ($55M) from the NIH to build the foundational partnerships and infrastructure needed to launch the program.

 In 2016, France announced the “France Medecine Genomique 2025” program, aiming to open 12 sequencing centers and ensure 235,000 WGS a year.
 The French government is planning to inject €670M in this program, whose main aim is to use WGS as a diagnostics tool.

 Many other western countries such as Ireland and Iceland have launched their own programs.
 However, when it comes to personalized medicine, taking into account genetic variability between populations is a prerequisite.
 Western medicine has historically targeted western populations, but nowadays western medicine is a worldwide practice.